-- Attending to the immediate needs of the victim, including personal safety and prompt medical care - When appropriate, broadcasting a description of the offender - Notifying the Sexual Assault Dean-on-Call if the victim is a student - Providing victims with information concerning the importance of preserving evidence, and the rights of victims and the University's responsibilities regarding orders of protection, no contact orders, and other similar court orders
+- Attending to the immediate needs of the victim, including personal safety and prompt medical care. - When appropriate, broadcasting a description of the offender. - Notifying the Title IX Coordinator for the University. - Notifying the Sexual Assault Dean-on-Call if the victim is a student. - Providing victims with information concerning the importance of preserving evidence, and the rights of victims and the University's responsibilities regarding orders of protection, nocontact orders, and other similar court orders